-This work aims at giving means of exploring complex systems, in our case ecosystems.
+This work aims at giving means of exploring complex systems, in our case ecosystems, and more recently agrosystems, specifically herd management systems.
 We proposed to transform environmental questions about future evolution of ecosystems into formalized queries that can be submitted to a simulation model.
-The system behavior is represented as a discret event system described by a set of interacting timed automata, the global model corresponding to their composition on shared events.
+The system behavior is represented as a discrete event system described by a set of interacting timed automata, the global model corresponding to their composition on shared events.
 To query the model, we have defined high-level generic query patterns associated to the most usual types of request scenarios.
-These patterns are then translated into temporal logic formula.
-The answer is computed thanks to model-checking techniques that are efficient for analysing large-scale systems.
+These patterns are then translated into temporal logic formulas.
+The answer is computed thanks to model-checking techniques that are efficient for analyzing large-scale systems.
 Five generic patterns have been defined using TCTL (Timed Computation Tree Logic) "WhichStates", "WhichDate", "Stability", "Always", "Safety".
 Three of them have been implemented using the model-checker UPPAAL.

-The approach has been experimented on a marine ecosystem under fishing pressure.
+The approach has first been experimented on a marine ecosystem under fishing pressure.
 The model describes the trophodynamic interactions between fish trophic groups as well as interactions with the fishery activities and with an environmental context.
-A paper has been accepted for publication in the Environmental Modelling Software Journal [52].
+A paper has been previously published in the Environmental Modelling Software Journal [65].
+More recently, a similar approach has been experimented on agrosystems, specifically herd management systems, for which a hybrid model has been built using hierarchical timed automata.
+This later work has been achieved in the context of Yulong Zhao's PhD thesis [6] and done in collaboration with our colleagues of INRA.